mehmetfatihates/18-Programming-Languages/SQL/Master SQL Development/Advanced SQL-Logical Query Processing,Part 2/11-Subqueries.md

 <BR>

 ### !
-This query wrong because of second email.
+This query wrong because of second "email".
 There is no email column on adoptions table

 ```SQL
 SELECT *